YusufX-sys/YusufX-sys/README.md

 ### About

-Building **TürKod IDE** — an AI-powered desktop IDE that lets beginners learn programming logic in native Turkish syntax.
-Integrated with Groq for real-time error resolution and packaged with PyInstaller for zero-dependency deployment.
+We are developing **TürKod IDE** — an AI-powered desktop IDE that enables beginners to learn programming logic with native Turkish syntax.
+It is packaged with PyInstaller for zero-dependency distribution.

-**Focus areas:** AI integration, LLM tooling, developer experience, and breaking language barriers in CS education.
+**Our focus areas are**: AI integration, developer experience, and overcoming language barriers in computer science education.

 ---